For a conveyancing quote please click here.

 Salima Manji: Head of Conveyancing Department and Solicitor.
 Salima qualified as a Solicitor on 01.12.98 and has over 20 years conveyancing experience.

-Shakeel Mir: Senior Property Solicitor who qualified on 01.10.90 an has over 25 years conveyancing experience.
+Shakeel Mir: Senior Property Solicitor who qualified on 01.10.90 and has over 25 years conveyancing experience.

-Joseph Lewis: Assistant Solicitor who qualified on 01/03/16 and has over two years conveyancing experience.
+Joseph Lewis: Assistant Solicitor who qualified on 01.03.16 and has over three years conveyancing experience.